Buying Guide for the Best Water Pressure Booster Pump

-Booster pumps have three different key features to look for when choosing which one you need.
-All three types have varying ranges, the ranges are as follows; flow rate, which can range between five and 10,000 gallons per minute (gpm); total pressure (head) can range between 200 to 7,500 feet; and horsepower, which can range from one and up to 5,000.
+A water booster pump has three different key features you need to pay attention to.
+All three types have varying ranges, the ranges are as follows; Flow Rate, which can range between five and 10,000 gallons per minute (gpm); Total Pressure (head) can range between 200 to 7,500 feet; and Horsepower which can range from one and up to 5,000.

 How do Pressure Booster Pumps Work?

 Booster pumps are centrifugal, meaning they move the water away from a center point.
 They rely on one or more impellers, drawing the water into the pump which then boosts the pressure as it passes through the impeller.

 Some booster pumps have a single impeller (single-stage), while others may have more.
 Pumps with single-stage impellers are for use where the added pressure needed is not a large amount, like in a residence.

 The multi-impeller (multi-stage) booster pumps are good for use in moving water up a higher elevation or at a longer distance, like in a tall building or for agriculture use.

 A water pressure booster pump has many applications, for instance, they can be used for:

 - Pumping water from a well to a house supply

 - Pumping water into a large commercial or residential building

 How To Choose The Best Water Pressure Booster Pump